The prevalence of dust on the exoplanet HD 189733b from Hubble and Spitzer observations: Results

 Figure~\ref{grainfit} illustrates these three regimes in the transmission spectrum, (i) Rayleigh scattering by well-mixed small grains, (ii) settling grains, and (iii) cloud deck.
 It illustrates how a haze+cloud scenario could account for the broad features of the observed spectrum.

 This haze+cloud scenario is partly inspired from examples in the Solar System.
-Venus and Saturn for instance have an atmosphere dominated by clouds, with a layer of haze above the clouds made of smaller particles, that dominates the opacity to incoming sunlight in the visible.
+Venus and Saturn for instance have an atmosphere dominated by clouds, with a layer of haze above the clouds made of smaller particles, that dominates the opacity to incoming sunlight in the visible \citep[e.g.][]{kno80}.

 We note that the observed transmission spectrum suggests a ``bottleneck'' effect on $K_{zz}$.
 From a certain point upwards, the vertical mixing must grow faster than the settling timescale (thus faster than $p^{-1}$) to keep the maximum grain size constant.
 In that case, the largest grains that can stay aloft above the cloud deck ($\sim$ 0.1 \micron\ in size) are well mixed all the way to the highest layers.
-It seems to be the only way to produce a constant Rayleigh slope over several scale heights, as observed.
+It is the simplest way to produce a constant Rayleigh slope over several scale heights, as observed.